-The Rural Health Transformation Program (RHTP) is a federal initiative created by the One Big Beautiful Bill Act and administered by the Centers for Medicare & Medicaid Services (CMS).
-The program provides $50 billion nationally over five years to support rural health system improvements, with funding awarded annually to states based on rural population, infrastructure, hospital need, and appliation strength.
+The Rural Health Transformation Program (RHTP) is a federal initiative created by H.R.
+1, the federal reconciliation bill from 2025.
+The program authorizes $50 billion nationally over five years to support rural health system improvements, with funding awarded annually to states based on rural population, infrastructure, hospital need, and appliation strength.

 Georgia has received an initial award of $218,862,170 in RHTP funds for its Georgia Rural Enhancement and Transformation of Health (GREAT Health) program.
 This funding will support 29 projects or strategies across five major initiatives focused on transitioning rural healthcare providers to a value-based care payment model.